 Unresolved trauma and loss, whether from childhood or adulthood, is a disorder of incompletion, where an individual’s body and emotions respond as if the event still is taking place currently.
 Therefore, regulation and calming of the individual’s mind, body, and spirit need to occur.

 Complications And Symptoms

 The pain and discomfort of unresolved trauma, abuse and loss can be intense.
 In an attempt to find relief, individuals can often find themselves engaged in self-destructive behavior as a way to cope.
+Or they find themselves in the same situations over and over.
 Complications and symptoms may include any or all of the following:

 - Anxiety and Fear

 - Relationship Struggles

 - Sexual Compulsivity